Frama-C/open-source-case-studies/tutorials/2019-04-VerifyThis/Examples/README.md

 pointers are aliased, the results will not be a real permutation (for instance, if `a == c`, the first call to swap will overwrite the value pointed to by `c`): we really want to call `permut` with `\separated` pointers.

+# 03-binary-search.c

+Standard binary search algorithm, that requires a sorted array of appropriate `length` as first argument, and returns an index where the given key can be found, or `length` if the key is not present in the array.
+It is possible to use `behavior`s to structure the specification of the function in two distinct cases.

+As for function calls, it is mandatory to write `loop assigns` clauses as part of the annotations given to each loop in the program, together with an appropriate set of `loop invariant`.

+In addition, note that by default Frama-C/WP will allow you to prove _partial correctness_, i.e. that the post-condition holds **if** the function terminates.
+To prove _total correctness_ (the function always terminates in a state where the post-condition holds), the loop annotations must contain a `loop variant` clause.